ultravioletrs/cocos-docs/docs/algorithms.md

 ## Running Algorithms with arguments

-To run an algo that requires command line arguments, you can append the algo command on cli with the arguments needed as shown in the addition example, which we will run with args below:
+To run an algorithm that requires command line arguments, you can append the algo command on cli with the arguments needed as shown in the addition example, which we will run with args below:

 NOTE: Make sure you have terminated the previous computation before starting a new one.